Skip to main content

 • Provide periodic checks-ins and ongoing support and coordination as needed throughout the term.

-• Assist in the evaluation and revision of completed course–after the term concludes.
+• Assist in the review and revision of completed courses– to close the continuous improvement loop after the term concludes.